Ca-dimers, solvent layering, and dominant electrochemically active species in Ca(BH$_4$)$_2$ in THF: Introduction

 \section{Introduction}

 To increase the rate of conversion to renewable energy sources, electrification of various energy-intensive aspects of society is underway.
 The concomitant demand for electrochemical energy storage solutions increasingly highlights the limits of Li-ion technologies with respect to performance, safety and sustainability.
-Multivalent ions such as Mg$^{2+}$, Ca$^{2+}$, Zn$^{2+}$, or even Al$^{3+}$, offer more earth-abundant alternatives, some with higher theoretical specific capacity and reduced safety concerns due to self-passivation of metal anodes.\cite{Dong2020, Mohtadi2021, Lv2022, GuWu2017, Arroyo-deDompablo2020}
+Multivalent ions such as Mg$^{2+}$, Ca$^{2+}$, Zn$^{2+}$, or even Al$^{3+}$, offer more earth-abundant alternatives, some with higher theoretical specific capacity and reduced safety concerns due to self-passivation of metal anodes.~\cite{Dong2020, Mohtadi2021, Lv2022, GuWu2017, Arroyo-deDompablo2020}

-However, realizing performant electrochemical cells using these ions is hindered due to various issues driven by interfacial phenomena: low power output and charging rates due to large overpotentials and associated electrolyte decomposition and interphase growth.\cite{McClary2022, Liang2020, Deng2022, LeeYu2023}

-At issue is our lack of understanding of the specific complex nature of solvation in suitable electrolytes for multivalent ions and the identification of which of these species are active at the electrode-electrolyte interface and why.\cite{forer-saboya2022} We may be biased by familiarity with aqueous solutions and the ability of water to generate perfect electrolytes, with fully dissociated and solvated ions, for many salts.
+However, realizing performant electrochemical cells using these ions is hindered due to various issues driven by interfacial phenomena: low power output and charging rates due to large overpotentials and associated electrolyte decomposition and interphase growth.{~\cite{McClary2022, Liang2020,Deng2022,LeeYu2023,Hosein2021}} At issue is our lack of understanding of the specific complex nature of solvation in suitable electrolytes for multivalent ions and the identification of which of these species are active at the electrode-electrolyte interface and why.~\cite{forer-saboya2022} We may be biased by familiarity with aqueous solutions and the ability of water to generate perfect electrolytes, with fully dissociated and solvated ions, for many salts.
 However, organic solvents (required for a sufficiently wide window of electrochemical stability in batteries), with typically lower dielectric constants and larger molecular sizes, have increased residence times for coordinating highly charged cations and have relatively little interaction with anions, unlike ambipolar water molecules which more easily solvate both charges.